 boo I mean new scare suit.

 Most Halloween retailers are pop-up shops that open and close in October, leaving behind a trail of Darth Vader helmets and glitter pens.
-Chicago Costume has been in operation since Jimmy Carter was elected, disguising the Near North Side from its DePaul campus storefront.
+Chicago Costume in the Lincoln Park neighborhood has been in operation since Jimmy Carter was elected, disguising the Near North Side from its DePaul campus storefront.
 Chicago Costume is one of those catchall costume shops that can operate year-round, whether you're a mall Santa in need of new trousers, planning a masquerade ball, or have aspirations of a do-it-yourself Leprechaun getup for St. Patty's Day.
+Note: a secondary location is at 4727 W. Montrose in Old Irving Park.

 Fantasy Costumes (4065 N. Milwaukee Ave.)

-This place boasts "over one-million items in stock" and we believe it, it's huge (it occupies almost an entire city block).
+This place boasts "over one-million items in stock" and we believe it, it's huge (it occupies almost an entire city block in the Portage Park neighborhood).
 Fantasy's been a go-to for local theatres over the last half century and is a hot spot for celebrity sightings.
-The costume shop claims to have outifitted everyone from Diana Ross to Dennis Rodman and, during her '09 Fearless Tour, Taylor Swift and then-boyfriend Taylor Lautner stopped by to do their Halloween shopping.
+The costume shop claims to have outfitted everyone from Diana Ross to Dennis Rodman and, during her '09 Fearless Tour, Taylor Swift and then-boyfriend Taylor Lautner stopped by to do their Halloween shopping.

 Ragstock (812 W. Belmont Ave.)

 Ragstock's not really a costume shop.
 It's more a thrift store, really.
-But because of its Lakeview location, this place has developed a reputation for having some of the most eccentric, one-of-a-kind accessories around.
+But because of its Lakeview location and alley entrance, this place has developed a reputation for having some of the most eccentric, one-of-a-kind accessories around.
 You need metallic leggings?
 Go to Ragstock.
 ‘90s era windbreakers?
 Go to Ragstock!
 Want a perfectly seasoned, pan-seared Tilapia?
 Don't go to Ragstock, go to a Red Lobster or something.
+Note: a secondary location is at 1459 N. Milwaukee in Wicker Park.